monome/docs/norns/engine-study-2.md

 - create a folder inside of `code` named `engine_study`
 - create a folder inside of `engine_study` named `lib`

-Under `lib`, we'll want to drop in copies of our `moonshine.sc` and `Moonshine_Engine.sc` files.
+Under `lib`, we'll want to drop in copies of our `moonshine.sc` and `Engine_Moonshine.sc` files.
 Once they're imported, use `SYSTEM > RESTART` on norns to recompile its SuperCollider library and get the Lua layer synced with the new engine files.

 Alright, take a break!
 You've done a lot of typing and experimenting for one sitting.
 We'll see you back here soon.